Peaches (Justin Bieber song): Composition and lyrics

-"Peaches" is a laid-back pop, R&B, pop-soul, and trap ballad that cruises along over a mid-tempo funk groove and laced with a West Coast bounce.
+"Peaches" is a laid-back pop, R&B, and pop soul ballad that cruises along over a mid-tempo funk groove and laced with a West Coast bounce.
 It has been described as "colorful", "sun-dappled" and "slinky".
 Musically, the song is set in the key of C major and has a tempo of 90 beats per minute.
 It follows a simple four-chord structure of F major–E minor–D minor–C major.
 Bieber's voice has "a bright, pliable timbre" applied to it in the chorus and his verse, delivering his lines with a "pop twang".
 Caesar croons over his verse with a "smooth" delivery, while Giveon's vocals have a "silky baritone" to them.
 The track opens with a muted, "battered upright" piano part that becomes the song's backbone before introducing "leisurely" licks produced by an electric guitar.
 Additional synth layers are present at a chorus breakdown after the third verse, consisting of a string pad, synth lead and a subtly reversed pad.
 The song closes out instrumentally with a synth solo.

 Lyrically, "Peaches" is a love song where Bieber, Caesar, and Giveon sing about their well-established relationships.
 The first verse finds Bieber alluding to a long-lasting romance: "There's nothing like your touch / It's the way you lift me up / And I'll be right here with you 'til the end."
 Zach Seemayer of Entertainment Tonight suggested that the song was written with Bieber's wife Hailey Baldwin in mind.
 The chorus, which is "a sweet ode to different regions" and repeated seven times, is sung in a "call-and-response" style that intercuts each artist's verse, where Bieber professes to "get[ting] his peaches in Georgia and his weed from California".
 He also mentions "get[ting his] light right from the source", which some critics have speculated to be a religious reference that refers to God.
 On Caesar's verse, Boston Globe correspondent Maura Johnston drew comparisons between it and the music of American singer-songwriter Maxwell.
 She wrote that the "besotted" verse "lyrically recalls the romanticism of Maxwell's most lovelorn work".
 Giveon brings a sense of urgency to his voice in his verse as he sings the line: "Done being distracted / The one I need is right in my arms."